Need more encouragement? Get my free weekly doses sent straight to your inbox!

 There’s been talk in the medical industry in the last few years that it might even be an autoimmune disease.
 Which makes sense because it’s almost like the body is attacking itself.

-The most widely accepted theory about endometriosis is that bits of the lining of the uterus travel throughout the body and implant themselves into places where they shouldn’t be.
+The most widely-accepted theory about endometriosis is that bits of the lining of the uterus travel throughout the body and implant themselves into places where they shouldn’t be.

 Then every month, those pieces of tissue shed just like the uterine lining, but they have no outlet and scar tissue and adhesions begin to form.